 After a camp-packed picnic lunch, the group will travel to the Ol Chorro Rhino Sanctuary, where you will have the rare treat of walking with their two resident white rhinos.
-Kept safe by rangers, you will gain an awareness of the challenges they face in protecting them and hear the concerns they have for the future of this precious species.
-On returning to camp, freshen up and then with an ice cold beverage in hand, the focus on rhinos continues with a talk from me on my black rhino research in Kenya!
-Before dinner, we'll take a closer look at camera traps so we can prepare them for deployment the following day.
+These endangered modern-day dinosaurs are kept safe by rangers and you will gain an awareness of the challenges they face in protecting them and hear the concerns they have for the future of this precious species.
+On returning to camp, freshen up and then with an ice cold beverage in hand, the focus on rhinos continues with an engaging talk from me on my speciality, the black rhino.
+Before dinner is served, we’ll also take the team through camera trap deployment in preparation for the following day’s activity.

-Today the photographic safari begins in earnest.
-Set off early from camp to have the benefit of the glorious dawn light and throughout the morning, locations will be selected and marked for the camera traps, in the hopes of observing some exciting species caught unaware.
+We’ll set off early from camp to have the benefit of the glorious dawn light and throughout the morning, locations will be selected and marked for the camera traps, in the hopes of capturing some exciting species caught unaware.
 Naboisho is known for its big cats in big numbers and is believed to have one of the highest lion densities in Africa, strong numbers of cheetah and is home to more than 220 recorded bird species — so there will be plenty to photograph.

 After lunch back in camp, guests are free to use the camp classroom to start editing images or they can relax by the pool and catch forty-winks.
-The game drive in the afternoon will remain focused on photography, however, throughout the drive, you'll be using some of the information you would have learned the day before, at the Mara Elephant Project, to help you identify the elephants you meet on your safari.
+The game drive in the afternoon will remain focused on photography, however, threaded through the drive, I will tease some of the information you would have learned the day before, at the Mara Elephant Project, to help you identify the elephants you meet on your safari.

-Wake up to the dawn chorus before setting out for another day of adventures.
-The game drive in the morning will continue with a photographic aim before returning to camp for a quick lunch and then heading to The Maa Trust, a thriving nonprofit organisation working toward a harmonious balance between conservation and sustainable human development in the Masai Mara.
+Wake up to the dawn chorus and your tea or coffee brought to your tent before setting out for another day of adventures.
+The game drive in the morning will continue with a photographic aim before returning to camp for a quick lunch and then heading to The Maa Trust, a thriving non profit organisation working toward a harmonious balance between conservation and sustainable human development in the Maasai Mara.
 The Trust employs 579 local Maasai women, who in 2019 earned US$34,000, allowing them financial independence.
 This afternoon, you will have the great pleasure to sit down with these ladies and learn the traditional craft of beading.
 While designing and threading your own beaded camera strap, you will learn about the meaning of the beads, hear the personal narratives of these incredible women and the other fantastic projects the Trust implements such as youth empowerment programs, vocational training, beekeeping and honey production, brick-making, Female Genital Mutilations (FGM) education, healthcare, water and sanitation.

 If that wasn’t enough, you will return to Naboisho and the warmth of the campfire to meet a member of the Kenyan Wildlife Trust (KWT) to learn about their flagship project the Mara Predator Conservation Program (MPCP).
 Over snacks and drinks, gain an understanding of the challenges and successes of their conservation and community projects; including how to identify big cats, understanding the purposes of collaring lions, how they use the data as well as the success in engaging primary schools with Wildlife Clubs alongside Asilia’s own Twende Porini.